Analyzing and fixing the issues

 Issues in Dax Optimizer

-Returning to the Issues page, there are now three issues on two measures that have not been fixed yet.
-However, the relevance of the remaining issues seems very small compared to the issues that we already fixed.
+Returning to the Issues page, there are now four issues on two measures that have not been fixed yet.

 You can continue fixing measures until there are no more issues in the model, but the optimizations already made should have a significant impact on the performance of the model.